zbh2047/zbh2047.github.io/_pages/about.md

 Hi!
 I'm Bohang Zhang (张博航), a final-year Phd. student at Peking University, advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
 I also work closely with [Prof. Di He](https://dihe-pku.github.io/).
 Before starting Ph.D., I completed my undergraduate studies at School of the Gifted Young (少年班) in Xi'an Jiaotong University, majoring in Computer Science.

 My main research area lies in studying the foundations of machine learning.
-My work provides insights into the strengths and weaknesses of existing deep learning models and algorithms (often through a **computer science** perspective), based on which I design new (provably better) models/algorithms.
+My work provides insights into the strengths and weaknesses of fundamental deep learning models and algorithms (often through a **computer science** perspective), based on which I design new (provably better) models/algorithms.
 Here are several research areas I am interested in:
 * Understanding the power and limitations of large language models (LLMs) in complex reasoning.
 * Analyzing the expressive power of graph neural networks (GNNs), providing guaidance on the GNNs design principles that enable them to effectively represent the necessary graph structural information.
 * Designing powerful Lipschitz neural networks with *certified* robustness gurantees, i.e. achieving provable robustness under adversarial attacks.